Dealing with your creditors

 You could write to your creditors and ask them to put your debt on hold until you think your circumstances will improve.
 This is called a moratorium.
 It is only a short-term solution, and your creditors will not hold off indefinitely.

-You could also offer a token payment for example a £1.00 per month for a short period of time, you would need to look at your budget to assess wither you can afford this.
-This would give you a short period of time to look at more long-term solutions.
+You could also offer a token payment.
+For example £1.00 per month for a short period of time, you would need to look at your budget to assess whether you can afford this.
+This would give you a short period of time to look at more long-term solutions with a professional adviser.

 Some Surplus Income after essential outgoings have been paid

 Once you have used our Budgeting tool you need to decide if you can afford to offer any of your creditors a payment.
 Any payments you make will depend on how much you have to offer, how much your total debt is and what debt repayment option is best for you.
-If you have priority debt such as Rent arrears or there is pending court action it would be in your best interest to get the support of a free professional adviser.
+If you have priority debts to pay, such as Rent arrears, or there is pending court action, it would be in your best interest to get the support of a free professional adviser.

 Your credit rating will probably be affected, and it could be difficult for you to get credit in the future.